pmahnke/mahnke-cocktails/recipe/harvest_moon_punch.md

 - Method: ShakenBuild in the serving vessel
 - Pour: Add all ingredients directly to the glaserving vesselss
-- Glassware: Punch Glass
+- Glassware: Punch cups
-- Garnish: Grated nutmeg
+- Garnish: Grated nutmeg and large ice cube
 - Special Prep: Add large ice cubes of black tea and apple slices